-Since the outbreak of COVID-19 pandemic, life is functioning in a different way and on a very different pace all over the world.
+Since the outbreak of the COVID-19 pandemic, life is functioning in a different way and at a very different pace all over the world.
 As work from home has become a norm, users are using their laptops and desktops more than ever before for professional and personal use.
 Therefore, this is a good time to learn how to start and join Group FaceTime audio and video calls on Mac.
-Group FaceTime calls allow users to chat with up to 32 people at a time, and depending on the model, the face tiles of 4 to 9 most active participants appear larger than others.
+Group FaceTime calls allow users to chat with up to 32 people at a time and depending on the model, the face tiles of 4 to 9 most active participants appear larger than others.

 Users can start group audio and video calls on FaceTime by two methods, either by iMessage or by FaceTime app.
 All participants must enable both the services on their Apple devices to initiate and join FaceTime group calls.

 Start FaceTime audio and video calls via iMessage and FaceTime app on Mac